 Give yourself a makeover fit for Jane Austen and create a Georgian inspired mask.
 Will you go for ringlets or a top hat?
 An exciting chance to discover the Abbey Gateway where Jane Austen went to school.
 Families, half-hour sessions 10am - 12pm & 1pm – 3pm £1, pay on the day (buy tickets at the Museum), drop in*

 We will be making easy no-cook gingerbread in these fun hands-on sessions.
 This recipe is different from our modern gingerbread and contains honey and spices, that only the wealthy could have afforded.
-Ages 5+, Families, 1-hour sessions starting at 10am, 11.15am, 1pm & 2.15pm £5, booking essential (see our website or call us)
+Ages 5+, Families, 1-hour sessions starting at 10am, 11.15am, 1pm & 2.15pm £5 per child, booking essential (see our website or call us)

 *Our drop-ins are very popular.
 Please be aware that we have limited capacity for events in the museum